Sewar-web/Reading-note/README.md

 # MY-READ

-i'm sewar mustafa ,i'm 23 years old , I graduated from the Jordan University of Science and Technology, majoring in Software EngineeringوAnd now I'm learning a software development course in LTUC
+i'm sewar mustafa ,i'm 23 years old , I graduated from the JUST University , majoring in Software Engineering and now I'm learning a software development course in LTUC

 | reads            |                                    descrption                                    |